propes/web-api-with-sql-template/readme.md

-# Web Api Template
+# Web Api With SQL Template

-This is a starter template for creating a new web service using asp.net core webapi.
+This is a starter template for creating a new web service using asp.net core webapi connecting to SQL Server.

 It features:
 - An azure pipelines file for CI/CD.
+- Set up for swagger documentation.
 - An arm template for automatically deploying to Azure App Service using IaC.